Delimited File Source¶

 The next screen will show you a Layout Builder.
 On this screen, you can modify the layout of the delimited source file.

 If you want to add a new field to your layout, go to the last row of your layout (Name column), which will be blank and double-click on it, and a blinking text cursor will appear.
 Type in the name of the field you want to add and select subsequent properties for it.
 A new field will be added to the source layout.

 If you want to delete a field from your dataset, click on the serial column of the row that you want to delete.
 The selected row will be highlighted in blue.

 Right-click on the highlighted line, a context menu will appear where you will have the option to Delete.

-Selecting delete will delete the entire row.
+Selecting this option will delete the entire row.

 The field is now deleted from the layout and won’t appear in the output.

 Note: Modifying the layout (adding or deleting fields) from the layout builder screen in Centerprise will not make any changes to the actual source file.
 The layout is specific to Centerprise only.

 5. After you’re done customizing the layout, click Next.
 You will be directed to a new screen - Config Parameters.
 Here, you can define parameters for the Delimited File Source object.